 In this post I’m completely cleaning out the closet with my thoughts and experiences related to that startup, including potential revenue sources and business models.
 It’s a long and winding read - a very mixed bag, assembled from scattered notes.

-Caveat Emptor in 2016: If any of this looks familiar or straight forward today, rest assured they weren’t when we started out back in early 2011.
+Caveat Emptor 2016: If any of this looks familiar or straight forward today, rest assured they weren’t when we started out back in early 2011.
 To wit: successful monetization of non-dating social discovery apps arguably still hasn’t happened yet.
+No, Zenly’s 2017 exit to Snap does not a successful monetization make, but kudos to the founders.

 I know this is a long and bumpy read, so here’s the short version:

-In my experience developing Gauss and doing customer development, B2B is the way to go for money if you are not doing a dating service.
+In my experience developing Gauss and doing Customer Development (aka speaking to users and potential customers), B2B is the way to go for money if you are not doing a dating service.
 It’s all about relevance and context, about jobs to be done.

 The Problem with Social Discovery